Skip to main content

 How much does it cost to rent a car?

-One thing I can highly recommend when renting a car in Montenegro is that you use a company that’s local.
+One thing I can highly recommend when renting a car in Montenegro is that you use a local company.
 Don’t rent with one of the bigger chain car rental companies.
 I recommend this because the Montenegrins are incredible and they’ll take really good care of you.
 Plus the company we went with was really affordable and they even gave us full insurance on the car for really cheap.

 Cost of the car – Renting a car in Montenegro costs about $25 a day.
 The price goes up depending on the size of the car that you need and the style of the car.
 If you want to do a lot of sightseeing, having a car will quickly pay for itself because tours and taxis will add up quickly.